Fana Municipality: Name

 The municipality (originally the parish) is named after the old Fana farm (Fani) since the first Fana Church was built there.
 The meaning of the name is uncertain and there are several possibilities for its meaning.
 One option is that it is the dative case of fana which means "swamp" or "marshland".
 Another possibility is that it comes from a local dialect word faan which means "dust" or "ash".
 A third possibility is that it comes from a Gothic language word fana which means "piece of cloth".
 Regardless of its meaning, it is thought that the farm was named after the local Fanafjorden or a local mountain.

 Historically, the name of the municipality was spelled Fane.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Fana.

+Coat of arms

+The coat of arms was for Fana had a blazon saying "Azure, a fleur-de-lis above three billets fesswise in base argent" (I blått, en sølv lilje over 3 sølv vannrette stokker, 2-1.).
+This means the arms have a blue field (background) and the charge is a fleur-de-lis above three rectangular bars (with 2 over 1).
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.

+Churches

+The Church of Norway had three prestegjelds each with their own parish (sokn) within Fana Municipality.
+At the time of the municipal dissolution, it was part of the Bergen domprosti (arch-deanery) in the Diocese of Bjørgvin.